instructor-ai/instructor/docs/hub/groq.md

 ## Groq AI

-While Groq AI does not support function calling directly, you can still leverage the MD_JSON mode for structured outputs.
+While Groq AI does not support function calling directly, you can still leverage the TOOLS mode for structured outputs.

 !!! note "Getting access"